 What is mediation in the framework of Illinois family law (divorce, paternity, custody) cases?

 It is an attempt, by a disinterested third party, a mediator, to bring about an agreement on contested issues in a family law case, such as a divorce, paternity case, relocation, etc. A mediator makes no decisions.
 Mediation is successful if, with the aid of the mediator, the parties reach an agreement.
 If there is no agreement the parties must continue in the litigation process.
 But keep in mind that coming to an agreement within mediation is not an all or nothing proposition.
 Often, some things are resolved within mediation and others are not.

 Yes.
 Except in usual circumstances where the case is deemed ineligible for mediation, mediation is mandatory before issues involving parental responsibility, parenting time, parental responsibility (decision making) or relocation of the children can be litigated.

 Who should not mediate?

-The weaker partner in the relationship if that partner will concede as to important points regarding the child’s best interest too readily.
-Settlements are made when both parties have equal negotiating and financial power and equal access to financial information, but that doesn’t happen often.
+If there is a parent who cannot readily overcome the tendency to just give in to buy peace.
+If that is the case there is a significant concern that she or he may concede within mediation regarding important points involving the child’s best interest too readily.
+Settlements are made when both parties have relatively equal negotiating and financial power and equal access to financial information, but that doesn’t happen often.
 A good lawyer is a way of balancing the scales.
 A mediator should make up the imbalance between the parties, but the danger is that the mediator will want the mediation to succeed and reach an agreement.
 For that reason, especially if there is a power imbalance it is critical to be working with your lawyer throughout the mediation process as to the pros and cons of what is being discussed within mediation.

 There has been a plenary order of protection entered against my spouse.
 What about mediation?